kLayz3/monad/README.md

 ###### `TRawContainer<T>`
 Initial step of the analysis usually requires reading from `TTree` rather than `RNTuple`.
-This type is used to encapsulate a deserialization target (a `TBranch`) which cling RTTI resolvs to the type `T`.
+This type is used to encapsulate a deserialization target (a `TBranch`) which cling RTTI resolves to type `T`.
 Note that SO deserialization isn't supported in this case.

 - `T& operator*();` return underlying `T&` handle.